Paddy Wilson: Scrap Troubles bill, says murdered senator's son

 On Monday, Lords backed a Labour amendment by a majority of 12 - it would prevent anyone from requesting immunity from prosecution as part of future investigations.

-It is due to complete its passage in the Lords later on Monday and then be sent back to the Commons, which could vote to put the immunity measure back in.
+It is due to complete its passage in the Lords later and then be sent back to the Commons, which could vote to put the immunity measure back in.

 'Wrong and unfair'